How to Pass Your FMCSA Safety Audit: The Complete 2025 Guide for Motor Carriers

 Drug & Alcohol Testing Failures

 For CDL drivers only, drug and alcohol testing violations are among the most common audit failures.
-These include failing to implement an alcohol and controlled substances testing program, using a driver with an alcohol concentration of 0.04 or greater, using a driver who refused testing, using a driver with a positive drug test, and failing to implement a random testing program.
+These include failing to have a random drug & alcohol testing program, using a driver who refused testing, and using a driver with a positive drug test.

 Driver Qualification Failures

-Driver qualification violations involve using unqualified drivers and include using a driver without a valid CDL, using a disqualified driver, using a driver with a suspended or revoked CDL, and using a physically unqualified driver such as one without a valid medical certificate.
+Driver qualification violations involve using unqualified drivers and include using a driver without a valid CDL, using a disqualified driver, using a driver with a suspended or revoked CDL, and using a driver without a valid medical certificate.

 Operational Failures

-Core operational requirements that cannot be overlooked include operating without required insurance coverage, failing to require hours of service records, and knowingly permitting false hours of service records.
-These violations represent fundamental operational breakdowns that compromise safety and regulatory compliance.
+Requirements that cannot be overlooked include operating without required insurance coverage, failing to record your hours of service, and knowingly creating false hours of service records.

 Vehicle Safety Failures

-Vehicle maintenance and inspection violations include operating an out-of-service vehicle, ignoring DVIR out-of-service defects, operating vehicles without annual inspections, and using drivers without required follow-up procedures after drug test violations.
+Vehicle maintenance and inspection violations include operating an out-of-service vehicle, ignoring out-of-service defects, and operating vehicles without annual inspections.

-For a complete breakdown of each violation and specific prevention strategies, visit our detailed guide to the 16 FMCSA automatic failure violations.
+For a complete breakdown of each violation read our guide to the 16 FMCSA automatic failure violations.

 How to Prepare for Your FMCSA Safety Audit